Ajjig/SO_LONG/README.md

 ./exec /path/to/my_map.ber
 ```

-#### You can use given maps or you can generate your own one respecting following rules.
+#### You can use given maps (.ber files) or you can generate your own one respecting following rules.

 * A textfile with '.ber' extension.
 * It must be rectangular.